LINDA WERTHEIMER, Host:

 And last night was a big night for live music at the 51st Annual Grammy Awards.
 Robert Plant and Alison Krauss were the big winners.
 They won Album of the Year, Record of the Year for their song "Please Read the Letter," plus three other honors.
 And some of the biggest news happened offstage.
 NPR's Mandalit del Barco reports.

 MANDALIT DEL BARCO: It was an unusual pairing: Former Led Zeppelin rocker Robert Plant and bluegrass fiddler and singer Alison Krauss.

-Mr. ROBERT PLANT and ALISON KRAUSS (Musicians): (Singing) Please read the letter, I nailed it to your door.
+ROBERT PLANT: (Singing) Please read the letter, I nailed it to your door.
 It's crazy how it all turned it when you needed so much more.

 DEL BARCO: The demure Krauss only spoke once last night when she and Plant accepted the Album of the Year award.

 KRAUSS: It's been a wonderful time, and especially Robert, who is - there's never a dull moment.

 PLANT: I'd like to say I'm bewildered.
 In the old days, we would have called it selling out, but I think it's a good way to spend a Sunday.

 DEL BARCO: It was an emotional Sunday for singer Jennifer Hudson.
 Less than four months ago, her mother, brother and nephew were murdered.
 Last night, the former American Idol contestant and Oscar winner fought back tears as she picked up her first Grammy for Best R&B Album.

 JENNIFER HUDSON: I first would like to thank God, who has brought me through.
 I would like to thank my family in heaven and those who are here today.

 (SOUNDBITE OF CHEERING)